 Applicants must be citizens or permanent residents of the United States of American.
 Citizens educated outside of the U.S. must, at their own expense, provide foreign transcript evaluation from one of the accepted credential evaluation agencies, ECE or WES.
+All prerequisite coursework must be taken at a regionally accredited college or university in the United States.
 In addition to the regular admission requirements, all students from non-English speaking countries must achieve a score of 550 or higher on the Test of English as a Foreign Language (TOEFL).
 All international applicants must provide evidence of sufficient financial resources for their graduate education before they can be admitted.

-The following minimum prerequisites must be completed:
+The following minimum prerequisites must be completed

 - Five biology courses to include:

 - 1. Human Anatomy (Lab recommended)-Invertebrate or other vertebrate anatomy may be considered.

 - 2. Human Physiology (Lab recommended)

 - 3. Microbiology with Lab

+- 4. General Biology I

+- 5. General Biology II

 - Three chemistry courses to include:

 - 1. Inorganic/General Chemistry with Lab

 - 2. Organic Chemistry with Lab

 - 3. Biochemistry

 - Psychology and mathematical courses to include:

 - 1. Introductory Psychology

 - 2. Additional psychology course (Lifespan Psychology recommended)

 - 3. College Algebra or higher mathematics

 - 4. Statistics

-- Four Humanities courses
+- Four Humanities courses (examples include English, Foreign Language, History, Art, Music, Philosophy, Religion and Theology)

-- Medical Terminology